 Why I follow her: Erin is a pioneer in so many ways.
 Not only is she breaking down barriers as a prominent leader for one of the biggest companies in the world—but she’s also crashing the party in the sports arena.
 With the endless possibilities of marrying streaming video, sports, augmented reality, and virtual reality, she is on the cutting edge of where entertainment is heading.

 She said it: “Recognize and embrace your uniqueness.
 Being a Black woman, being a woman in general, on a team of all men, means that you are going to have a unique voice.
 It’s important to embrace that.”

 Now go forth and follow the women in product leaders of today and tomorrow.
-If you’re looking for more resource recommendations, take a look at our 8 Blogs Product Managers Should Bookmark Immediately.
+If you’re looking for more resource recommendations, check out our ultimate guide to resources for product professionals, and take a look at our 8 Blogs Product Managers Should Bookmark Immediately.